mitchpaulus/dotfiles/notes/ms_word.md

 Numbering styling comes from the Page Number format for the given header.
 Can adjust using Insert -> Page Number -> Format Page Numbers.

+## If field code

+{ IF Expression1 Operator Expression2 TrueText FalseText }

+Expression2, TrueText, and FalseText must be in quotes.
+Enter nested fields using CTRL-F9.